nerds-with-keyboards/routerino/README.md

 - Automate generation of a sitemap.xml as part of your build, which you can do with the `build-sitemap` command (see below).
 - For social previews, you can add an imageUrl to each route.
 For pages that don't need a unique image, a sitewide default imageUrl can be set via the Routerino props.
 - A canonical URL is that page URL which is considered the source of truth or "canon" for duplicate pages.
 Search engines consider the following URLs as two different pages: `example.com/foo` and `example.com/foo/`.
 We don't want to show users an error whether they use a trailing slash or not.
 So we will render the same page at both URLs, but for search engines, we have to point them towards which one is the canonical.
 Otherwise, the link equity can become split among two "different" URLs.
+- Try to keep description between 100-200 chars.
+This is the sweet spot for most search engines.
+More than ~150 chars may be truncated in search results.

 ## Generating a sitemap from routes

 You can use the included CLI tool `build-sitemap` to create a sitemap.xml for your site.
 Adjust the arguments to your needs.
-Make sure to run a build first!
+Make sure to run a build first (or create the directory for the sitemap).
 Note: routes with route params are not added to the sitemap.
+Node 16+ should be installed.

 ### Arguments

 - routeFilePath: The path to whichever file contains your routes, in order for the sitemap build tool to find them.
 The routes can be defined either inline in the Routerino props, or kept in an array named `routes` or `Routes`.
 This might be something like `src/routes.jsx`, or `src/App.jsx`.
 - hostname: The domain to use as the base for the URLs in the sitemap.
 E.g. `https://example.com`.
 - outputPath: The path to write the new sitemap XML file.
-This would usually be a build folder, e.g. `dist/sitemap.xml`, or something like `public/sitemap.xml` if you want to check in the sitemap to your repo.
+This would usually be a build directory, e.g. `dist/sitemap.xml`, or something like `public/sitemap.xml` if you want to check in the sitemap to your repo.

 ### Example